kailash-manasarovar/statement/docs/timeline/2025/february.md

 ## Car detailing in Madrid

 - I am getting continuous warnings on X not to drive the car.
-- They started while I was in Thailand in December 2024 getting ready to return to Europe.
+- They started while I was in Thailand in December 2024 while I was getting ready to return to Europe.
 - When I pick up the car from the carpark at Madrid airport, I immediately have that feeling of toxicity in the air and things I'm touching.
-- My mouth and throat was dry the whole night after first picking it up in early January.
+- My mouth and throat is dry and scratchy the whole night.
-- I suspect criminals accessed the car while it was in the carpark in Madrid airport and sprayed pesticides all over the upholstery and plastics, just as [they have done in my apartment](../2024/october.md#the-router-malfunctions-while-im-in-fatima).
+- I suspect criminals accessed the car while it was in the carpark in Madrid airport and sprayed pesticides all over the upholstery and plastics, just as [they did in my apartment](../2024/october.md#the-router-malfunctions-while-im-in-fatima).
 - I wonder if they're able to add continuous doses of toxins through the air vents too.
 - [I picked Paul up at the same time](january.md#paul) and I ask him what to do about this as he works on cars.
 - I already asked him to bring industrial masks and gloves from London.